WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 ### Display Description

-With the **Display Description** option, you can decide whether to show your** **post description on your website.
+With the **Display Description** option, you can decide whether to show yourpost description on your website.
 If you don't want to display the description, disable the button.

 ![Display Description for Facebook Feed customization](/guide/public/images/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja/display-description-for-facebook-feed-customizatio.png)

 _Display Description_

-However, the **Display Description** button is enabled** **in this screenshot, and now you can see all the descriptions.
+However, the **Display Description** button is enabledin this screenshot, and now you can see all the descriptions.

 ### Display Likes Count